Leosimetti/devops/DOCKER.md

 > Building an image in multiple stages can allow for multiple versions of an image
 > to be created based on a common one.
 For instance, development, testing and production versions.

+- Avoiding unnecessary privileges
+> Changing the user from root is a good way to avoid unnecessary risks.

 ## References

 1. [Building minimal docker containers](